Megha849/HygieiaDocs/pages/product1/widget_view.md

    - In 'Our Services' section, enter the service name to appear on the widget.
    - Enter the service URL you want to monitor on the dashboard.
      Click the add button to add additional services.
-   - In the 'Dependent Services' section, select a any dependent service that you want to monitor from the drop-down list.
+   - In the 'Dependent Services' section, select any dependent service that you want to monitor from the drop-down list.
      Click the add button to add any additional services.
 2. Click **Save**.